Standard Gem Sizes Chart: Guide to Gemstone Dimensions

 Under some circumstances, the stone's value makes cutting for maximum yield worthwhile.
 You can then pay for a custom setting later.
 However, in other circumstances, the gem's value doesn't justify the cost of a custom setting.

-The carat weights given for standard gem sizes in the following chart apply to diamonds cut to ideal proportions.
-Typically, gem cutters cut colored gemstones with greater volume than diamonds.
-Thus, they'll weigh more than the sizes on the chart.
+The carat weights provided in standard gem sizes charts apply to diamonds cut to ideal proportions.
+Typically, gem cutters shape colored gemstones with greater volume than diamonds, resulting in heavier weights than standard chart measurements.

 RoundsSquaresOvals